Compliance

 5. Deciding on the approach.

-If the above list sounds too exhausting, anecdotes can do the work for you.
+If the above list sounds too exhausting, Anecdotes can do the work for you.
 Pioneers in Compliance solutions, we know pretty well how to respond to risk.
 So remember the parsley from 15 minutes ago?
 It’s still there, and so is your risk – neither one ever just magically disappears (or is accepted, avoided, or transferred, you get the joke) on its own.
 But by taking the time to truly understand your risk posture, you can take your Compliance maturity to the next level.

 Sharon Silver

 Lawyer-turned-CPA-turned-Writer-turned-Compliance-enthusiast.
 Lover of words.
 Fixer of mistakes.
-Content Specialist at anecdotes.
+Content Specialist at Anecdotes.